Symmetrization of advection-diffusion operators: Introduction

-For a very particular class of advection-diffusion operators, namely those associated with irrotational (potential) velocity fields $u$, it is well-known that a simple point transform maps (\ref{adv_diff_eq}) into a selfadjoint Schr{\"o}dinger-like problem \cite{risken:1984}.
-Consequently, the transformed equation can be studied using standard techniques from quantum mechanics, in particular WKB approximations, and the results have important implications for the original equation.
-This approach has been used in the past in the context of Fokker-Planck equations \cite{millonas-reichl:1992}.
-From both the physical and dynamical-systems points of view, cases where the velocity field is time-dependent are of particular interest.
+For a very particular class of advection-diffusion operators, namely those associated with irrotational (potential) velocity fields $u$, it is well-known that a simple point transform maps Eq.~\ref{adv_diff_eq} into a selfadjoint Schr{\"o}dinger-like problem \cite{risken:1984}.
+Consequently, the transformed equation can be studied using standard techniques from quantum mechanics, in particular WKB approximations and other variational methods, giving insight into the spectral properties of the original equation, such as the semi-classical limit.
+This point-transform approach has also been used in the context of Fokker-Planck equations \cite{millonas-reichl:1992}.
+From both the physical and dynamical systems points of view, cases where the velocity field in is time-dependent are of particular interest.
 In one spatial dimension, all flows are potential and this fact allows one to apply point transforms to fairly general one-dimensional non-autonomous convection-dominated parabolic equations.
-In doing so, difficulties arising from the fact that convection-dominated parabolic equations do not satisfy the spectral-gap condition, required for all currently available proofs of the existence of inertial manifolds, are completely circumvented.
-The existence of inertial manifolds, in turn, allows for a complete decomposition of the convection-diffusion operator in terms of Floquet bundles.
+Another advantage of the transformed equation is that the difficulties arising from the fact that convection-dominated parabolic equations do not satisfy the spectral-gap condition, which is required in order for the Floquet theory of PDEs to apply.
 Using averaging techniques and inverse scattering theory, it is possible to further transform the non-autonomous parabolic equation, at least in one spatial dimension, into an autonomous Schr{\"o}dinger-like equation \cite{chow-lu-etal:1994}.

 Point transformations of this kind prove useful not only for linear autonomous and non-autonomous parabolic equations, but also for certain nonlinear parabolic equations.
 Point transforms have been used to circumvent the spectral-gap condition and prove the existence of inertial manifolds for a class of nonlinear nonlocal Fokker-Planck equations and for a class of viscous Burgers equations with low-wavenumber instability in both one and two space dimensions \cite{vukadinovic:2008b,vukadinovic:2008a}.
+For the latter, the necessary point transformation is the well-known Cole-Hopf transformation.
+The existence of inertial manifolds implies, in particular, that possibly very complicated global attractors can be embedded in smooth finite-dimensional manifolds on which the original PDE reduces to a finite system of ODEs.
+As such, the finite-dimensionality of the global dynamics is rigorously established.